Chemistry AS-T Degree

 1. Completion of 60 semester units that are eligible for transfer to the California State University, including both of the following:

 • A minimum of 18 semester units in a major or area of emphasis.
-All courses in the major or area of emphasis must be completed with a grade of "C" or better.
+All courses in the major or area of emphasis must be completed with a grade of "C" (or "P") or better.

 2. Obtainment of a minimum grade point average of 2.0.